+If Nudm_EventExposure_Subscribe with update is received in step 2 indicating removal of event notification subscription for certain UEs in a group of UEs for which there is an event subscription, the UDM provides impacted UE information (e.g. SUPI, MSISDN) to AMF via Namf_EventExposure_Subscribe without cancelling the entire group event subscription, for the event monitored by AMF.

 3b.
 [Conditional] AMF acknowledges the execution of Namf_EventExposure_Subscribe.

 3c.
 [Conditional] If the requested event (e.g. PDU Session Status) requires SMF assistance, then the UDM sends the Nsmf_EventExposure_Subscribe Request message to each SMF where at least one UE identified in step 2 has a PDU session established.
 The NEF notification endpoint received in step 2 is included in the message.